curio-heart/obsidian-wyrd/README.md

 ### Installing

 For now, Wyrd is only available through this repository.
-To install in Obsidian, download `Wyrd.css` and save it in your `.obsidian/themes` folder, then activate the theme within Obsidian's Theme Manager!
+To install in Obsidian, download `obsidian.css` and save it in your `.obsidian/themes` folder as `Wyrd.css`, then activate the theme within Obsidian's Theme Manager.

-I'll update this section once the theme is done enough for a release to the Community Themes. 💜
+I've also submitted the theme to the Community Themes repo as well (hence the file's renaming); hopefully it'll be available directly in Obsidian soon! 💜

 ### Some Notes